 Travelling with a refugee travel document

-If you have a refugee travel document issued by a country outside Ireland, you must apply for a visa to enter Ireland from 12 pm on 19 July 2022.
-Visa free travel for travel document holders is suspended for one year.
+If you have a refugee travel document issued by a country outside Ireland, you must apply for a visa to enter Ireland.
+Visa free travel for travel document holders is suspended until further notice.

 Family members of EEA/Swiss citizens